Jacob's Coat foliage

 Features & Attributes

-Jacob's Coat's attractive serrated oval leaves emerge coppery-bronze, turning dark green in color with showy plum purple variegation and tinges of red throughout the year.
-The flowers are not ornamentally significant.
+Jacob's Coat's attractive serrated oval leaves emerge coppery-bronze, turning dark green in color with showy plum purple variegation and tinges of red throughout the year on a plant with an upright spreading habit of growth.

 This is a multi-stemmed evergreen houseplant with an upright spreading habit of growth.
 This plant can be pruned at any time to keep it looking its best.